2333-hr/CASA0016-coursework/README.md

 ```

 The function of this code is to control the water pump based on the reading of the temperature and humidity sensor, and to change the color of the LED bar based on whether the PIR sensor detects the movement.
 When the humidity exceeds 60% and the motion is detected, the LED displays red and the pump is opened; when the humidity is below 60%, the LED displays green.
 If no motion is detected, the LED turns off regardless of humidity.

 # Enclosure
-For the outer package of the project, I used a 3mm birch template with laser cut into a square box with mortise and tenon joint structure, and bonded the outer package with wood glue.
-Window-shaped hollow cuts on one of the sides for heat dissipation.
+For the outer package of the project, I used MakerCase as a template and the final casing in CAD.
+I used a 3mm pine board with laser cut into a square box with mortise and tenon joint structure, and assembled the outer package using wood glue.
+Also I incorporated window-shaped hollow cuts on one side for heat dissipation.
 The initial cutting drawings are as follows:

 <img width="213" alt="image" src="https://github.com/2333-hr/CASA0016-coursework/assets/146243657/4d21d15b-ebc6-4898-a0d2-c585c9da50f4">